Rate & Term Refinance

 • Your equity in the home

-Conventional Refinance Requirements
+Rate and Term Refinance Requirements

 • Employment verification and history

-Conventional Refinance FAQs
+Rate & Term Refinance FAQs

 Your home is a major investment.
-It’s ok to have questions about refinancing it.
+It’s ok to have questions about refinancing it!
 We’ve compiled answers to the frequently asked ones, but don’t hesitate to ask more.

-Once the value is determined, we can finalize the details of your loan to determine the reduction in your monthly payments with a rate and term refinance or how much cash you can borrow with a cash-out refinance.
+Once the market value is determined, we can establish the details of your loan to identify the reduction in monthly payments with the refi.

 Generally, closing costs range from 2-4% of the total loan amount.

-CONVENTIONAL REFINANCE BENEFITS
+RATE AND TERM REFINANCE BENEFITS

 • Most common refinance loan